 The alternate history is a flourishing genre on the printed page, which imagines all manner of scenarios, ranging from those in which The Roman Empire did not fall, the dinosaurs never died out, Kennedy and Lincoln were never assassinated and so on to more fanciful alternate takes on fictional characters and universes.
 The entire Steampunk genre is alternate history, for instance.
 A surprising number of American writers are obsessed with alternate histories where the South did not lose the Civil War, although by far the greater number of alternate history scenarios are those where the Nazis won World War II.

 SS-GB comes from Len Deighton, a writer best known for his spy novels (although he also produced history and cook books), The first of these was the spy novel The Ipcress File (1962) concerning an unnamed spy who was later named Harry Palmer following the successful film adaptation The Ipcress File (1965) starring Michael Caine.
 Deighton wrote six Harry Palmer books, which had a much more realist tone in comparison to the James Bond works.
-Two other film versions, from Bond film series producer Harry Saltzman, followed with Funeral in Berlin (1966) and Billion Dollar Brain (1967), both starring Caine.
+Two other film versions, from Bond film series producer Harry Saltzman, followed with Funeral in Berlin (1966) and Billion Dollar Brain (1967), both starring Caine, as well as the Harry Palmer reboot with the tv mini-series The Ipcress File (2022).
 Beyond the tv mini-series adaptation of Game, Set, and Match (1988), based on Deighton’s Bernard Samson series of spy novels, the only other film work Deighton has been involved with is as producer of the musical satire Oh, What a Lovely War!
 (1969) but he was so dissatisfied with the process that he had his name removed.
 Deighton has not produced many works that fall into genre territory – Billion Dollar Brain does feature some science-fiction elements – and the most overt of these was his alternate history novel SS-GB (1978).

 The tv version of The Man in the High Castle is a perfect example of how not to do this.
 After the initial fascination of the set-up faded, it had become (well before it even got into its second season) a series endlessly padding a plot that never seemed to be heading anywhere significant – the pace of each episode feels like a car chugging along at 5mph in the fast lane – or come with an overall grand scheme.
 By contrast, SS-GB is played as a tight thriller with a plot that builds from a routine murder enquiry into one with vast forces wheeling around the hero at the centre and the fate of a whole country at stake.
 The playing out moves with considerable complexity and exciting tension and the writing is excellent.